A Delia Smith Paella Recipe, from How to Cook Book Two

-This week I tried my hand at Paella.
-It’s a dish I love to eat out in restaurants especially when I’m in Spain but I have never actually cooked it at home before.
-The recipe I decided to go with was a Delia Smith recipe taken from her website … and no, we’re not related … as far as I know, although I hoped for her culinary skills as I started to prepare my ingredients!
+Paella is a dish I love to eat out in restaurants when I’m in Spain.
+But up until I found this simple (but effective) recipe I had never actually cooked it at home.
+The recipe I decided to go with was a Delia Smith recipe taken from her website, and no, we’re not related … as far as I know.
+Although I hoped for her culinary skills as I started to prepare my ingredients!
 I have included Delia’s Paella recipe below, in full.
 What follows is how I got on and my verdict on the outcome.
 Enjoy!

 Ingredients – Serves 6

 - 12 oz (350 g) Calasparra paella rice

 - 1 x 3 lb (1.35 kg) Traditional Free Range chicken,jointed into 8 pieces

 - 1 large onion, peeled and roughly chopped

 - 1 red pepper, deseeded and roughly chopped into chunks

 - 4 oz (110 g) Spanish chorizo sausage in a piece,skin removed and cut into ½ inch (1 cm) dice

 - ½ level teaspoon saffron strands (½ x 0.4 g sachet)

 - 8 oz (225 g) ripe red tomatoes, skinned and roughly diced